AndersenLab/linkagemapping/README.md

 + `N2xCB4856cross` - N2/CB4856(Hawaiian)
 + `N2xLSJ2cross` - N2/LSJ2
 + `AF16xHK104cross` - AF16/HK104 (*C. briggsae*)
++ `N2xCB4856cross_full` -N2/CB4856 QX and ECA strains with SNPs from whole-genome sequencing

 The cross objects are included in the data directory of the package.
 In order to access the objects in a mutable fashion, they should be read in, then assigned to another variable name as below: